10 Tips Every WordPress Blogger Needs

 - Check W3C Compliance.
 Enter your blog URL and this software will check each element.
 Your goal is have no errors.
 Ask your technical person to fix each error.

 - Reduce plugins.
 While plug-ins are great for solving problems, they take time to load, hinder performance and could add security vulnerabilities.
 Jackson recommends using only one SEO plug-in!
-His choice is WordPress SEO.
+His choice is WordPress SEO by Yoast.
 Be careful with social media plug-ins that keep hitting social media servers.
 This is why I removed my tweets from my blog.

 - Optimize post lists, specifically on your homepage.
 To this end, don’t show the full post.
 Remove social media buttons because they take time to get information from the platform.
 Consider how important the social proof is to your readers.
 Minimize image use.